SterotECH/todo_application/README.md

    yarn start
    ```

-   The application will be available at [http://localhost:3000](http://localhost:3000).
+   The application will be available at [http://localhost:3000](http://localhost:3000)

 4. **Build for Production**
-   To create a production-ready build:

    ```bash
    npm run build